-Use the tabs above to find out more about the features of EndNote, and how the LRC can help you.
+Use the tabs above to find out more about the features of EndNote, and how the WAI Library can help you.

-Note: EndNote is not available to VET students, but there are other options to assist you with referencing.
-Speak to LRC staff for more information.
+EndNote Desktop is not available to VET students, but there are other options to assist you with referencing, including Endnote Basic.
+Speak to Library staff for more information.

-All students and staff at William Angliss Institute are expected to use the APA 6th Referencing style when citing (referring) to the work of others in their writing.
-The APA Referencing style is an included style in EndNote and will format references according to the rules of the style.
-However it is still important to have your own understanding of the style.
+All students and staff at William Angliss Institute are expected to use the APA 7th Referencing style when citing (referring to) the work of others in their writing.
+The LRC has produced an online guide to APA Referencing, and holds copies of the published Style Manual for you to browse or borrow.
+You can also ask for assistance from our Liaison Librarians.

 The default APA 7th style in EndNote has some issues, so an "APA 7th-WAI" style has been created, available on all PCs on campus where EndNote is installed, and also available for download on MyWAI.